 No one needs an introduction to the famed Tandoori Chicken, believed to have originated during the Indo-Pak partition in Delhi.

-The slightly charred yet succulent Baked Tandoori Chicken is my personal favourite and can be easily recreated with just a few steps and ingredients, thanks to the ready-made tandoori masalas available in the market (My preferred brand would be the Pakistani National tandoori masala – if not available, this can be replaced with any other tandoori masala brands)
+The slightly charred yet succulent Baked Tandoori Chicken is my personal favourite and can be easily recreated with just a few steps and ingredients, thanks to the ready-made tandoori masalas available in the market (My preferred brand would be the Pakistani National Tandoori Masala – if that’s not available, replace with any other brand of tandoori masala)

 When I have guests at home, this oven baked version of tandoori chicken is a must on the menu.
 This is one of my daughter Nivedita’s favourite meals – chicken being the only meat she enjoys eating.
 You may try this simply recipe, enjoy and share the bliss.